On groups with definable $f$-generics definable in $p$-adically closed fields: Main Results

-We now prove the following two structure theorem of $dfg$ groups from Proposition \ref{open dfg subgroup of alg groups}:
+We now prove the following two structure theorems for $dfg$ groups using Proposition \ref{open dfg subgroup of alg groups}:

-\begin{Lemma} Let $G$ be an open $dfg$ subgroup of an algebraic group $H\sq \Q^n$.
+\begin{Thm} Let $G$ be an open $dfg$ $\Q$-definable subgroup of $H(\K)$ where $H$ is an algebraic group defined over $\Q$.
 Then there is a normal sequence

-such that $G_{i+1}/G_i$ is isomorphic to an one dimensional $dfg$ group over $\Q$. \end{Lemma} \begin{proof} Induction on $\dim(G)$.
+such that each $G_{i}$ is definable over $\Q$ and each $G_{i+1}/G_i$ is definably over $\Q$ isomorphic to a one-dimensional $dfg$ group. \end{Thm} \begin{proof} Induction on $\dim(G)$.
 Clearly, the statement is trivial if $\dim(G)=1$.
-Now assuming that $\dim(G)>1$.
+Now assume that $\dim(G)>1$.
 As we showed in Proposition \ref{open dfg subgroup of alg groups}, there is a short exact sequence

-with $A$ an one dimensional algebraic group central in $H$, and $C$ an algebraic group of dimension $\dim(H)-1$.
-Both $A\cap G$ and $\pi(G)$ are open $dfg$ subgroups of $A$ and $C$ respectively.
+with $A$ a one-dimensional algebraic group central in $H$, and $C$ an algebraic group of dimension $\dim(H)-1$, where everything is over $\Q.$ Both $A(\K)\cap G$ and $\pi(G)$ are open $dfg$ subgroups of $A(\K)$ and $C(\K)$ respectively.
 By induction hypothesis, there is a normal sequence

-such that each $D_{i+1}/D_i$ is definably isomorphic to an one dimensional $dfg$ group over $\Q$.
+such that each $D_{i+1}/D_i$ is definably isomorphic to a one-dimensional $dfg$ group over $\Q$.
 It is easy to see that the normal sequence

 meets our requirements. \end{proof}